Chopped Greek Steak Salad with Yogurt-Lemon Dressing

 Serves: 6Save Share

-4 cup Chopped Romaine Lettuce
+4 cup finely chopped hearts of Romaine

 To make dressing, whisk yogurt, garlic, lemon zest, olive oil, vinegar, thyme, salt and pepper in a small mixing bowl until smooth.
 Thin with up to 3 tablespoons of water so it dribbles off a spoon.
 Let stand at room temperature at least 15 minutes to develop flavors.
 (Can be made up to 2 days in advance and stored in the refrigerator.)
 Makes 1 cup.